 - Copy and Merge: Select to merge your original record and the imported record into a single record according to the merge routine configured in the system (see Configuring External Search Resources.).
 During the merge, the external record serves as the primary record, meaning that its data takes precedence.

-- Merge Preview: If you selected to copy and merge the records, select this option to preview how the record will look like after the merge.
+- Merge Preview: If you selected to copy and merge the records, select this option to preview how the record will look after the merge.

 Working with Search Resources in the MD Editor and Using KERIS